LiZhuoHong/lzh/_pages/about.md

 - *2019* The first prize: China National Undergraduate Electronics Design Contest.
 - *2018* The second prize: China National Undergraduate Embedded Chip and System Design Competition.
 - *2023* The second prize: China National University Opt-Sci-Tech Competition.
+# 🔥 News
+- *2025.Nov.*: &nbsp;🎉 Our paper"Satellite mapping of every building’s function in urban China reveals deep built environment disparities" has been accepted by **Nature Communications**.
+- *2025.Sep.*: &nbsp;🎉 Two papers have been accepted by ISPRS P&RS (IF=12.2)[**Paper**](https://www.sciencedirect.com/science/article/pii/S0924271625002540) and IEEE TGRS (8.6)[**Paper**](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=11124258).
+- *2025.Feb.*: &nbsp;🎉 My stories during PhD studies were published in a magazine of the China Ministry of Education. [**Check here**](https://mp.weixin.qq.com/s?__biz=MzA4OTMwMTM3NA==&mid=2650715150&idx=1&sn=f36bad6cba0ee4b763e83ae640ec7823&chksm=891bb75c309854fbdd50d0a122c1859c25620c32a2ff1c72190ae44d357c0c520e70952bc094&scene=27).
+- *2024.Dec.*: &nbsp;🎉 I received the "Wang Zhizhuo Innovation Talent Award" (王之卓创新人才奖).
+The greatest honor at Wuhan University.
+- *2024.Dec.*: &nbsp;🎉 I won the 2024 National Scholarship for Graduate Student (博士研究生国家奖学金), ranking FIRST in LIESMARS.
+- *2024.Dec.*: &nbsp;🎉 A research has been posted on AGU 2024 (Washington, DC, USA).
+- *2024.Nov.*: &nbsp;🎉 Two papers have been accepted by ISPRS P&RS (IF=12.2).
+- *2024.Oct.*: &nbsp;🎉 I received the Postdoc offer from Duke University.
+- *2024.Apr.*: &nbsp;🎉 We won first place in the CVPR 2024 OpenEarthMap Land Cover Mapping challenge.
+- *2024.Apr.*: &nbsp;🎉 The CVPR 2024 L3D-LIV Workshop has accepted the SegLand.
+- *2024.Apr.*: &nbsp;🎉 The Paraformer has been posted as **Highlight** in CVPR 2024.
+- *2024.Feb.*: &nbsp;🎉 The Paraformer has been accepted by CVPR 2024 with a score of 5/5/4.
+- *2023.June*: &nbsp;🎉 The SinoLC-1 has been downloaded over 100,000 times.
+- *2023.Mar.*: &nbsp;🎉 SinoLC-1: The first 1-meter resolution national-scale land-cover map of China has been open-accessed.
 # 💬 Conference oral presentation
 - *2025*, American Geophysical Union (AGU) Fall Meeting, New Orleans, USA.
 - *2025*, The 2nd International Symposium on Intelligent Remote Sensing Mapping, Hong Kong, China.